igorljcifuentes/rpg-scripts/README.md

 The same base as the maleName.
 Now the script give some characteristics, to have a kind of description, but still simple and random.

 #maleCharacter
+"Master: The count is waiting in the other room.
+Player: Is his family here?
+Master: Only his older son.
+Chalo: I don't remember the family name
+Master:  De la Fère
+Chalo: He should have a group of bodyguards.
+Master: Yes, you remember the name of the chief, Larson.
+Chalo: I will talk to the youngest member of the bodyguard!
+Master: Oh... well... interesting (HOLY!
+FOR ELMINSTER!
+Give me a respire please...
+DON'T PANIC!)
+"

+Sometimes to have a better pace, you will need a quick character.
+Sometimes it's not easy have a nice or different character.
+This script will give a random generate character, a little description and some details.